Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Yet, it’s hard to find a picture of him where he is not dressed in his trademark gray outfit.

 Besides the branding benefits (picture Steve Jobs in anything other than a black sweater and blue jeans), there is a major reason why Mark Zuckerberg and thousands of ultra-successful people wear the same outfits:

 As Barrack Obama says about his sartorial choices:

 “You’ll see I wear only gray or blue suits,” [Obama] said.
 “I’m trying to pare down decisions.
 I don’t want to make decisions about what I’m eating or wearing.
 Because I have too many other decisions to make.”

 A particularly illuminating study on decision fatigue comes from an analysis of a parole board’s decisions.

 After studying 1,100 decisions over a year, the researchers found prisoners who appeared early in the morning had their parole approved in 70% of the cases.

 Prisoners who appeared late in the evening, however, had only 10% parole approval rates.

-The decisions had less to do with the prisoners’ crimes, race, age or religion.
+The decisions had less to do with the prisoners’ crimes, race, age, or religion.
 Rather, it was highly related to how many other decisions the parole board had taken in the day.
-The parole board’s members were more likely to consult others and think through a decision early in morning.
+The parole board members were more likely to consult others and think through a decision early in the morning.